tagspaces/tagspaces/README.md

 Go to the folder where the code was cloned and select the branch you want to test.
 Use the the **master** branch for the last officially released version or the branch **develop** for a kind of a nightly build, containing the changed we are preparing for the next release of the application.

+Switch to folder where you have cloned the repository:

     $ cd tagspaces

+Change to the branch with the name **develop**:

+	$ git checkout develop

-and install the project dependencies
+and install the project dependencies:

     $ yarn install